dioptra-io/fakeroute/README.md

 cmake ../
 make
 ```
-The executable is named fakeRouteC__
+The executable is named fakeRouteC__  and can be found in the build directory.

 ###Usage

 ```
 ./fakerouteC__ <topologyFile> <destination> <queue-number>